 - Hosting: $4 – $7 per month, or about $50 per year with a one-year discount.

 The best part is there is no commitment.
 If after a month or two, you decide blogging isn’t for you, you can cancel and get a refund.
 Many hosting companies even offer a 90-Day or Anytime Money Back Guarantee.
 You really have nothing to lose at this point.
 The tutorial below will walk you through how to create your blog.

-3. Choose A Domain and Hosting
+3. Choose A Domain or Blog Name

 Picking A Domain